Jeremy Sochan NBA Preview vs. the Suns

-Jeremy Sochan and his San Antonio Spurs teammates face off versus the Phoenix Suns on Tuesday at 10:00 PM ET.
+Jeremy Sochan and the San Antonio Spurs take the court versus the Phoenix Suns at 10:00 PM ET on Thursday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.